It is recommended that threadlocker be used on all bolts to ensure the nuts don't come loose due to vibrations while driving.

 Please refer to step three in the instructions above and follow the remaining instuctions.

 CFC fairings are designed to be installed on a 45 degree angle so the rubber bulb on the bottom of the fairing sits on the vehicle, which protects the vehicle's paint.
 Failure to install the fairing without the rubber bulb touching the vehicle can result in damaging the paint.
 CFC shall not be liable for property damage or personal injury from the use or misuse of a CFC product.
 Please read our terms and conditions before purchasing your fairing

 The purchaser acknowledges that CFC has no control over the attachment of its products to vehicles or the attachment of items to other products.
 Accordingly, CFC cannot assume responsibility for any damage to any property arising out of the improper attachment or use of its products.
+We suggest checking your mounting attachments regularly to ensure nothing has come loose or moved during driving.
 CFC does not cover consequential damages of any kind that may arise from the use or misuse of any CFC product.